First-Time Cat Parent

 - Keep toxic houseplants out of reach

 - Get in the habit of putting leftover food away

 5. Make a Visit to the Veterinarian

 Choose a veterinarian before you get your cat.
 Ask for referrals and then make a personal visit to several clinics so you can tour the facilities and meet the doctor(s).
 Make an appointment to have your cat examined.
 Based on where the cat came from and his age, you’ll need to have him tested for specific diseases and start a vaccination schedule.
+If the cat came from a rescue or shelter, most likely he has been microchipped, disease tested and vaccinated, and neutered.
 Your veterinarian is also a good resource for answering first-time cat parent questions.

 6. Set Up a Sanctuary Room for Your Cat

 Before you bring your new cat home, have a safe room set up for him.
 Cats are territorial creatures of habit and it can be quite overwhelming for a kitty to suddenly find himself in unfamiliar surroundings.
 Set up a room that has his litter box on one side of the room and his food/water bowls on the other side.
 Place some hideaways in the room such as an A-frame bed, open paper bags, kitty tunnels, etc., so he won’t just hunker down under the bed or cower in a closet.
 Place his scratching post in there as well as some safe toys for solo play.
 This way, he can get his bearings and gradually familiarize himself with the scents of your home and start the process of getting to know you and your family.
 Have this room all set up before you bring the cat home to avoid creating lots of chaos when he arrives.